arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 ### Task 1 - Creating a New Mobile Service ###
 Follow these steps to create a new mobile service.

-1. Log into the [Windows Azure Management Portal](https://manage.windowsazure.com) and navigate to Mobile Services.
+1. Log into the [Microsoft Azure Management Portal](https://manage.windowsazure.com) and navigate to Mobile Services.

 1. At the bottom of the navigation pane, click **NEW**.